mkazuyuki/docs/ESX-Host-Cluster-QSG.md

 ### Setting up ESXi - VM automatic boot, Network
 - Configure both ESXi to automatically boot all the nodes in vMA Cluster (vma1, vma2) and iSCSI Target Cluster (iscsi1, iscsi2) when ESXi starts.

+	Starting order should be
+	- esxi1 : iscsi1 then vma1
+	- esxi2 : iscsi2 then vma2

 <!-- TBD -->